 Former businessperson Osman Kavala has been a prominent civil society figure since the late 1990s and has dedicated his life to promoting culture and dialogue through the arts.

 But in April 2022, he was sentenced to life in prison without parole – the most severe sentence that exists in the Turkish penal code – after being unjustly convicted of ‘attempting to overthrow the government’.

 His co-defendants – architect Mücella Yapıcı, city planner Tayfun Kahraman, lawyer Can Atalay, documentary filmmaker Mine Özerden, film producer Çiğdem Mater, higher education director Hakan Altınay and university founder Yiğit Ekmekçi were each sentenced to 18 years in prison for allegedly ‘aiding’ him.

 Yiğit Ekmekçi was not present at the trial so he is not in prison despite being sentenced, but a warrant has been issued for his arrest.

 “I felt sick in my stomach”, Osman Kavala said in his first interview since his conviction, which came after their wholesale acquittals in 2020 were overturned on appeal.

-This verdict, at the end of a politically motivated show trial, has been condemned both in Türkiye and internationally.
+This verdict, at the end of a politically motivated show trial, has been condemned both by the human rights defenders in Türkiye and the international community.